The Mission of the ASRF is to fund and facilitate research that furthers the understanding and development of chiropractic care.

 All applicants must carefully read the Grant Guidelines before submitting an EOI.

 More on The Process

 Both EOIs and full grant applications are subjected to the same merit-based review process.
 Scientific and clinical evaluation will be based on project merit and validity, likelihood of completion and delivery of intended outcomes, as well as value for money.
 Applications in each stage are reviewed by the Clinical Advisory Panel and Research Committee.

 Full applications may also be subjected to independent external peer assessment.
 The overall application and assessment process is overseen by the Research Agenda Working Committee.

-We believe our grant program is ambitious, rigorous, supportive of researchers and is centred on producing research with strong, clinical relevance for chiropractors.
-We acknowledge our members for their commitment to research and their profession.
+We believe our grant program is ambitious, rigorous, supportive of researchers and centred on producing research with strong, clinical relevance for chiropractors.
+We acknowledge our Members, Donors and Commercial Supporters for their commitment to research and their profession.